Experts Say These Will Be The Top Wedding Trends Of 2019

 Smart Sustainability

-Keeping with the idea that everything in a wedding has to be as personalized as possible, the trend for guest favors is to make them related to the couple's hometowns (or current towns), and usually food-related, Wedding Wire reports.
+Keeping with the idea that everything in a wedding has to be as personalised as possible, the trend for guest favours is to make them related to the couple's hometowns (or current towns), and usually food-related, Wedding Wire reports.

 Timing